hugemane/sudoku-solver/README.md

 Project to solve a Sudoku puzzle and to test the boundaries of how a program can solve it.

 Basic idea is to set initial values on a Sudoku puzzle and let the program execute and solve in real time.

+Attempting to have a set of "Machine Intelligences" do their part to solve their individual problems.
+By combining all the individual parts - the whole should be solved.

-This will simply employ a set of algorithms to solve the puzzle.
-These algorithms will run in parallel.
+"Machine Intelligences" could employ an algorithm or not to solve the puzzle.
+Each of these "Machine Intelligences" run in parallel.

-The design is for a effective pluggable algorithm architecture to be implemented, such that anyone can plug in a new algorithm.
-Over time an existing algorithm can be improved and new ones added.
+The design is for a effective pluggable solution (Machine Intelligence) architecture to be implemented, such that anyone can plug in a new solution.
+Over time an existing solution can be improved and new ones added.

 # Goal
 Should be able to solve any puzzle, even down to just having 1 number.